samothx/NNToolkit/README.md

 - Support for normalization of input
 - Support for more activation functions
 - Support for linear regression Problems
-- Support for Momentum and other optimaization techniques for gradient descent.
+- Support for Momentum and other optimization techniques for gradient descent.
-- Support for parallel execution of min-batch gradient descent (my very own strategy)
+- Support for parallel execution of mini-batch gradient descent (my very own strategy)

 I will update this project while the courses I am hearing progress and add more advanced features.